Kaos599/Customer-Support-Copilot/atlan_copilot/docs/setup.md

 # Name of the MongoDB database (I use this for organization)
 MONGO_DB="Atlan"

-# Name of the MongoDB collection for tickets (I store classified tickets here)
+# Name of the MongoDB collection for raw tickets (unprocessed)
 MONGO_COLLECTION="tickets"

+# Name of the MongoDB collection for processed tickets (classified with AI)
+MONGO_COLLECTION_PROCESSED="tickets_processed"
 ```

 ### Step 3.2: Populate the Environment Variables